Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 One of the easiest ways to accomplish this is to build your meals around vegetables and fruits — most are alkaline in nature.
 There are some fruits, like lemons, that have an acidic pH outside the body, but when eaten are metabolized into an alkaline solution.
 You should also do your best to avoid refined carbohydrates (pasta, crackers, breads), dairy products (milk, cheese) and animal proteins (meat, chicken).

 A properly alkalized body may not only restore your health, it may restore your entire sense of well-being.
+It’s true that processed foods can be tempting, but think of the disservice you’re doing your body by loading it up with acidic items.
 Taking the time to alkalize your body is one of the most compassionate things you can do for yourself.
 In today’s world, we often forsake our health for convenience, and in turn, we suffer.
 But the wonderful thing is that all of that can change in an instant.
 It is just up to you to give that change the green light.

 Header image © Shawn-Hempel/shutterstock